 Customer support for eCommerce

 Like any business starting out, Prabhat remembers having trouble coming to terms with Amazon’s strict customer service rules.

 “The challenge we faced early on was that Amazon only gives you 24 hours to respond to a customer.
 If you go over, they can penalize you and get you suspended.
 We had difficulty meeting this target on Amazon France and Germany because we were so busy on Amazon UK too.
 That’s when xSellco came into play.”

 P&N Homewares grew fast across Europe, which created a customer support headache for Prabhat.
 But he had the foresight to seek a solution early.

-“We had an Amazon manager who recommended XSellco Fusion to us for managing eCommerce customer support.
+“We had an Amazon manager who recommended xSellco to us for managing eCommerce customer support.
 We were doing a lot of business and getting a lot more emails.
 The demand for customer service really increased.
-So I looked into XSellco Fusion and found it was exactly what we were looking for.”
+So I looked into xSellco and found it was exactly what we were looking for.”

-As Prabhat grows his business’s global presence, XSellco Fusion allows him to scale customer support.
+As Prabhat grows his business’s global presence, xSellco allows him to scale customer support.

-Mack says since they signed up for XSellco Fusion, they haven’t looked back.
+Mack says since they signed up for xSellco, they haven’t looked back.